LunarWatcher/stackapi.cpp/docs/Getting-started.md

 target_link_libraries(your-program stackapi)
 ```

+### Linux note

+Due to SSL being used, Linux users have to install libssl-dev (Debian and derivatives; see your package manager for the appropriate name).
+Windows and Apple users default to WinSSL and DarwinSSL respectively.
+This is a consequence of OpenSSL not being CMake-based, and I don't feel like spending time on finding a CMake wrapper for the near foreseeable future.

 ## After installing

 You should now have access to the library.
 See the [general use document](General-use.md) for getting started with the code, or take a look at the demos.